It never ceases to amaze me that no matter how complex a health issue may appear, the keys to resolving it are often innate and very simple.

 And not just as part of a yoga practice or daily meditation, but as part of our everyday, every moment lifestyle.

-Just like we understand the difference between dieting and making a lifestyle change to eat whole, unprocessed foods, I am passionate about emphasize that we are not talking about a breathing “technique” to incorporate when we are thinking about it or in special classes which incorporate breath awareness.
+Just like we understand the difference between dieting and making a lifestyle change to eat whole, unprocessed foods, I am passionate about emphasizing that we are not talking about a breathing “technique” to incorporate when we are thinking about it or in special classes which incorporate breath awareness.
 Proper breathing is something to incorporate regularly–in every breath.

 A Quick DIY Test Reveals if You’re Breathing Properly